 Since the Company expects that a significant portion of the Adviser Sub's gross revenues will be derived from "securities related activities" as defined in Rule 12d3-1, and since the Company will own all the outstanding securities of the Adviser Sub and therefore would control the Adviser Sub, Rule 12d3-1(a) does not appear to be available.
-In addition, since the Company expects that a significant portion of the Adviser Sub's gross revenue will be derived from "securities related activities" as defined in Rule 12d3-1(a) does not appear to be available.
-In addition, since the Company owns all of the outstanding equity securities of the Adviser Sub, Rule 12d3-1(b) does not appear to be available.
+In addition, since the Company expects that a significant portion of the Adviser Sub's gross revenue will be derived from "securities related activities" as defined in Rule 12d3-1, and since the Company owns all of the outstanding equity securities of the Adviser Sub, Rule 12d3-1(b) does not appear to be available.